 Encore 2 — Piazzolla: Libertango

 The second encore was the popular Libertango, also by Astor Piazzolla.
 It’s a composition that the quartet has been performing as encore for several years already.
 Popular music that can’t fail with the audience!
 Though: was this the right ending after Schumann’s quartet?

 Encore 3 — “Chinese Galopp”

 Sure, each of these are good music, full of swing, drive, etc.—however: it obscures the memory of the preceding performances.
 In parts, it annihilates the impressions from especially the Schumann quartet.
 Furthermore, it leaves a shallow aftertaste if an ensemble sticks to the same set of encores, year after year.
-As the quartet has recently presented recordings with all Schumann Quartets, as well as one with all three of Mozart’s Prussian Quartets.
+The quartet has recently presented recordings with all Schumann Quartets, as well as one with all three of Mozart’s Prussian Quartets.
 Aren’t there any short movements in these compositions that are (better) suited as encores after a concert like this one?